ctkjose/v-book/src/en/functions.md

 Functions are self-contained chunks of code that perform a specific task.
 You give a function a name that identifies what it does, and this name is used to “call” the function to perform its task when needed.

-Functions are defined using the `fn` keyword followed by the function name, parameters (if any), and return type.
+Functions are defined using the `fn` keyword followed by the function name, parameters, and return type.
+The parameters and return type are optional.

 ```v
 fn function_name(parameters) return_type {